 Asian hornet nests were first found in Hampshire in September 2018.
 The south coast is vulnerable because of cross-Channel traffic.
 Vigilence is absolutely essential because, once established, it is unlikely that we be able to eradicate this species.

 It is an extremely aggressive predator; a colony of Asian hornets will decimate a colony of honey bees in a few hours and will predate many other insect species, affecting food sources for our native birds.

 A single queen will establish a colony early in spring and will raise thousands of worker hornets and hundreds of young queens, which will come through winter and start their own colonies.

 Please note that European hornets (Vespa crabro) are native to UK and are not a threat to our pollinators.

 We recommend 2 excellent charts that will help distinguish between the Asian hornet and our native species:

 Asian hornet monitoring traps are designed to catch the Queen hornet and should be in place by February, filled with sweet bait - NOT HONEY.
 Once set, they should be inspected as often as possible - ideally daily - so place them where you will see them.

-The traps are designed to catch the Queen hornet and should be in place by February.
-Once set, they should be inspected as often as possible - ideally daily.
-Take a clear sealable plastic bag such as a freezer bag with you each time you visit the trap.
-Never remove the lid without first inspecting the contents of the capture chamber.
+Take a clear sealable plastic bag such as a freezer bag with you each time you visit the trap, and never remove the lid without first inspecting the contents of the capture chamber.

-If you suspect that you may have caught an Asian hornet, place the whole trap into the freezer bag and seal it tightly, place the bag containing the trap into a domestic freezer.
-Notify the Non Native Species Secretariat immediately at their helpdesk or on their website .
-It could help if you take a photo and attach it to your email.
+If you suspect that you may have caught an Asian hornet, place the whole trap into your bag and seal it tightly, then place the bag containing the trap in a freezer and report your finding immediately (see above).
+Please go to the BBKA website for instructions to make a monitoring trap.